- Las Vegas is a safe destination – I’ve visited 40+ times and have never been the victim of a crime.

 On the Strip, I’d recommend against walking north of Resorts World and Circus Circus after dark.
 There just isn’t a need.
 Take an Uber/Lyft from place to place as opposed to covering that ground on foot.

-Hopefully, my advice addressing how to stay safe in Las Vegas was helpful!
+Hopefully, my advice was helpful in making you feel comfortable in Vegas!
 Ultimately, Las Vegas is a safe place to visit and is no riskier than other large cities.

 Keep your head on a swivel, know your surroundings, leverage common sense, and protect your valuables.